Community Auditing Program

 No, this program is open to anyone who is 21 and over.
 The only exception is that students who are currently enrolled as matriculated students at Adelphi University, but who have not graduated, are not eligible to enroll.
 A senior citizen is anyone aged 62 or older.

 No, there is no credit attached to courses taken by Community Auditors.
 Course transcripts will show a grade of “AU.”
 Courses taken as a Community Auditor cannot later count towards a degree or certificate.

-Yes, you have until two weeks after the class begins to get a refund.
-Students must call 516.877.3400 to drop a course.
+Yes, if you have made a payment towards a course you have until two weeks after the class start date to get a refund.
+Students must call 516.877.3400 or email email@example.com.

 There is no limit to the number of courses that can be audited each semester.